Atlas7/opencv_python_tutorials/README.md

 When I first started the tutorial I used OpenCV 2.x - but when I progressed I realized the need to try out OpenCV 3.x (So what the tutorial produces mataches to what I produce locally on my machine).

-As now I have a mix of OpenCV 2.x and 3.x codes, for now, I shall differentiate the two by (naively) code naming convention.
+To prevent having a mix of OpenCV 2.x and 3.x codes, I shall stick to OpenCV 3.x for the duration of the [OpenCV-Python Tutorials](https://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_tutorials.html) as suggested by the Authors.

-All OpenCV 2.x code will have suffix `_2x`.

-All OpenCV 3.x code will have suffix `_3x`.

-At some point in future I guess I will have separate repositories, one for OpenCV 2.x, and one for OpenCV 3.x.

-But for now I incline to keep things simple.